ibm-cloud-docs/codeengine/configmap-secret.md

 ### Referencing configmaps with the CLI
 {: #configmap-ref-cli}

-To use configmaps with apps and jobs, you can set environment variables that fully reference an existing configmap or reference individual key-value pairs in an existing configmap with the CLI.
+To use configmaps with apps and jobs, you can set environment variables that fully reference a configmap or reference individual keys in a configmap with the CLI.
 {: shortdesc}

 Before you can reference a configmap, it must exist.
 See [create a configmap](/docs/codeengine?topic=codeengine-configmap-secret#configmap-create-cli).